-There are a number of alternative approaches to the problem of detecting significant crosscorrelations, some of which we have evaluated.
-One obvious approach is to use the maximum cross-correlation between c(t) and x(t) over some reasonable interval $\gamma{cx}(\tau){max}$ .
-This is simply achieved by computing $\gamma{cx}(\tau)$ and thresholding in space and time according to eqn(14).
-For slice data the SPM{ $\gamma{cx}(\tau)$ } represents a three dimensional process and for volume MRI data the corresponding SPM would be four dimensional.
-We have tried this approach and found it to be less sensitive and less robust than the one we have presented.
-Another test for significant crosscorrelations would be to integrate $\gamma{cx}(\tau)$ over some reasonable interval, or more generally take a weighted sum over an interval.
-In fact the method described in this paper is exactly equivalent to taking a weighted sum of $\gamma{cx}(\tau)$ , where the weighting is defined by the hemodynamic response function $h(\tau)$ .
-This can be seen by noting that the weighted sum of the cross-covariance function is obtained by the three-way convolution [ $c(t) \otimes x(t)$ ] $\otimes h(\tau)$ .
-By the commutivity of the convolution operator ( $\otimes$ ) this is equal to [ $c(t) \otimes h(\tau)$ ] $\otimes x(t)$ .
+Effects of changing the response function.
+Top: The exceedence proportion (number of voxels above threshold P = 0.001) as a function of $\lambda$ .
+Lower left: The SPM[z] thresholded at a descriptive (noncorrected) level of P = 0.001 (one-tailed).
+In this instance, the voxel values are the largest $\zeta(0)$ obtained over a range of $\lambda$ .
+Lower right: The optimal value of $\lambda$ for all voxels surviving a P = 0.001 simply achieved by computing $\gamma{cx}(\tau)$ and thresholding in space and time according to Equation 14.
+For slice data, the SPM{ $\gamma{cx}(\tau)$ } represents a three-dimensional process.
+For volume MRI data, the corresponding SPM would be four-dimensional.
+We have tried this approach and found it to be less sensitive and robust than the one we have presented.
+Another test for significant cross-correlations would be to integrate $\gamma{cx}(\tau)$ over some reasonable interval, or, more generally, take a weighted sum over an interval.
+In fact, the method described in this paper is exactly equivalent to taking a weighted sum of $\gamma{cx}(\tau)$ , where the weighting is defined by the hemodynamic response function threshold (voxels highlighted in the lower left).
+The optimal value of $\lambda$ is defined as that which provides the greatest $\zeta(0)$ .
+The gray scale is arbitrary with small values of $\lambda$ (faster and more acute responses) being brighter.
+Note that V1 (centromedial dark areas) appear to be subject to the greatest delay and dispersion.

+$h(\tau)$ .
+This can be seen by noting that the weighted sum of the cross-covariance function is obtained by the three-way convolution $[c(t) \otimes x(t)] \otimes h(\tau)$ .
+By the commutivity of the convolution operator ( $\otimes$ ), this is equal to $[c(t) \otimes h(\tau)] \otimes x(t)$ .
 The latter expression represents the cross-correlation between the convolved contrast and x(t), which is precisely what has been used.

 The choice of a Poisson form for the hemodynamic response function means that delay and dispersion are totally confounded.
-We have examined the effects of varying the assumed delay and dispersion separately, using the exceedence proportion as an measure of omnibus sensitivity.
-In these analyzes we used the gamma distribution, which has two parameters and allows the independent manipulation of mean and variance.
-We do not report the results of this analysis because they did not contribute any significant insight.
-In general the exceedence proportion showed exactly the same dependence on delay as for the Poisson form.
+We have examined the effects of varying the assumed delay and dispersion separately, using the exceedence proportion as a measure of omnibus sensitivity.
+In these analyses, we used the $\gamma$ -distribution, which has two parameters and allows the independent manipulation of mean and variance.
+We did not report the results of this analysis because they did not contribute any significant insight.
+In general, the exceedence proportion showed exactly the same dependence on delay as for the Poisson form.
 The dependence on dispersion was much less marked.
-We could have used a Gaussian response function and set the delay equal to dispersion (for large values of $\lambda$ this and the Poisson function are the same).
+We could have used a Gaussian response function and set the delay equal to dispersion (for large values of $\lambda$ , this and the Poisson function are the same).
 The aesthetic advantage of the Poisson function is that it only exists for positive lag ( $\tau$ ).